 Cancellation, Exchanges and Refunds

 What will happen if the weather is bad?
 Will the trail be cancelled?

 Christmas at Delamere Forest is an outdoor illuminated trail.
 If the weather presents a hazard and a risk to safety, any decision to cancel the illuminated trail will be taken by 2pm on the day of the illuminated trail.
 You will be notified by email and you will be informed of the re-booking process.
-We advise you to check the website for the latest updates and before you travel.
+We advise you to check the website before you travel for the latest updates.

 If the illuminated trail is cancelled in line with the cancellation policy and ticket holders are not able to attend an alternative night offered, then a refund will be offered.
-Where a refund is due, the ticket must be returned within 28 days following the illuminated trail date.
 We can also offer tickets for the following year.
 The transaction fee is not refundable under any circumstances.

 I have booked for the wrong day – can I transfer over to another day?

 No, we are unable to offer exchanges or refunds once tickets have been purchased.
-It is noted on the website and at the point of booking that you need to make sure that you have chosen the right date and time slot at the time of making your booking.
+Customers are kindly reminded when booking online to make sure that they have chosen the right date and time slot.

 I have lost my ticket, what can I do?